Tax Preparation Checklist

 Small Business Owners

-- Total Sales (money received in business)
+- Total Sales (money received in business) and any 1099s received from customers

 - Cost of products & materials and inventory remaining on December 31 (if applicable)